jwstegemann/fritz2-docs/Repositories.md

 ---
 # Repositories

-To add some sort of backend to your `Store`s, you can make use of fritz2's repositories. fritz2 offers implementations of the repository-interfaces for two types of backends:
+To connect certain types of backend to your `Store`s, you can make use of fritz2's repositories. fritz2 offers implementations of the repository-interfaces for two types of backends:
 * LocalStorage
 * REST
+* more like GraphQL are yet to come

 The following examples use this `Person` data class:
 ```kotlin